BelieveData001/HR_Analytics/README.md

 # 👥 HR Analytics Dashboard – Employee Attrition Analysis

 This project focuses on analyzing employee attrition trends to uncover key insights that can support HR decision-making.
-The goal is to identify patterns based on gender, department, job role, education, performance rating, and years at the company.
+The goal is to identify patterns based on gender, job level, job role, education, performance rating, and years at the company.

 ---